Integrating AI into Product Design Workflows: A Hands-on Experiment

 • Model(s): (e.g.) claude-sonnet-4.6 (or the latest available model)

-Step 2: Add Figma MCP to OpenCode
+Step 2: Adding Figma MCP

 OpenCode Terminal (bottom window)